eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/topic/fastddsgen/fastddsgen.rst

 *   :code:`-replace`: It replaces existing files in case the data type files have been previously generated.
 *   :code:`-help`: It lists the currently supported platforms and Visual Studio versions.
-*   :code:`-no-typeobjectsupport`: Disables the automatic generation of the |TypeObject| registration code.
+*   :code:`-no-typeobjectsupport`: It disables the automatic generation of the |TypeObject| registration code.
 *   :code:`-example`: It generates a basic example of a DDS application and the files to build it for the given :code:`platform`.
     Thus, *Fast DDS-Gen* tool can generate a sample application using the provided data type, together with a